-Most principal among the hidden costs are those which are operational and recurring, such as the pay-as-you-go cloud model offered by vendors.
+Hidden costs often appear in the form of operational and recurring expenditure, such as the pay-as-you-go cloud model offered by vendors.
 Without the required level of expertise within the enterprise, pay-as-you-go models may be misunderstood.

-To shine light on this blind spot enterprises must ensure their in-house IT departments are brimming with relevant expertise.
+To shine a light on this blind spot, enterprises must ensure their in-house IT departments are brimming with relevant expertise.
 Existing employees can be upskilled to plug skills-gaps, but sooner or later there will be a problem or a technology that stretches the department to breaking point.

 Acquiring external talent at some point down the road is unavoidable, in the form of consultants, new hires, and vendor support.
 Due to the unpredictability of cloud migrations, both in terms of surfacing issues and in the introduction of emerging technologies, having the foresight to realise which specific skills are going to be required down the line is not always apparent, adding to this expense.

 This unpredictability stems from the fact that organisations will want to tailor their cloud technology to integrate seamlessly with their existing set of systems.
-As the web of infrastructure expands it becomes more difficult to maintain optimum performance levels because of the complexity that customisation brings.
-As deployments are scaled their problems and complexities are too magnified, forcing the enterprise to invest in additional resources.
+As the web of infrastructure expands, it becomes more difficult to maintain optimum performance levels because of the complexity that customisation brings.
+As deployments are scaled, their problems and complexities are also magnified, forcing the enterprise to invest in additional resources.

 Though the specific amount of hidden costs remain a mystery until they are encountered, that doesn’t mean that when devising a cloud migration budget, they shouldn’t be accounted for.
-Budgets should have buffering capacity and be scalable, alike the cloud technology it will be invested in.
+Budgets should have buffering capacity and be scalable, just like the cloud technology it will be invested in.